How to Make a One Pager

 - Capture interest.
 Investors see hundreds of pitches every day.
 Maybe they remember the gist of what was said in presentations, maybe they don’t.
 One Pagers are formatted to entice, inform and resonate with people.
 Their structure piques interest, beginning with an captivating cover image, a bold company name and a gripping tagline, then moves into the essentials—positioning, fundraising plans, intended users.

 - Identify potholes.
 If there’s a section of the template you’re not sure how to answer or sparks debate among internal teammates, then this is where you might begin work.
 Completing the one page summary will help highlight what’s missing in your business plan and what needs closer consideration or revision.
-You can check out our Business Model Canvas examples to capture your business plan in a lean one page diagram.
+Besides a variety of 1 pager examples, you can also check out our Business Model Canvas to capture your business plan in a lean one page diagram.

 Now it’s your turn.

 What’s in a name?
 For a young company your name is often your first impression with a potential consumer or investor, so it’s important to make sure your name is thoughtfully considered and speaks to your product, service or philosophy.
-Here are some tips to get you thinking about strong company titles:
+Here are some tips to get you thinking about strong company titles on your onepager:

 - Consider the 5-10 rule.
 “Great companies throughout history had 5 to 10 letters in their name, at least one hard consonant, and many had a repeating letter,” notes entrepreneur and startup consultant Peter Gasca.

 - Say it out loud.
 There’s a running joke on the TV sitcom 30 Rock that Jenna, one of the characters, stars in a film called “The Rural Juror.”
 On paper, the name is clear and comprehensible, but when spoken out loud, no one has any idea what she’s saying.
 Make sure your name not only works on paper but also spoken aloud.